tabern/breakthemonolith-instructions/Step-5.md

 ![5.3 - Delete Target Groups](images/5.3-targets.png)

 ---
-#### 4. Rollback your Cloudformation Stack
+#### 4. Rollback your AWS Cloudformation Stack
 * Navigate to the CloudFormation console: https://console.aws.amazon.com/cloudformation/home?
-* Check the box next to one of the Cloudformation stacks you created earlier
+* Check the box next to the Cloudformation stack you created earlier: `BreakTheMonolith-Demo`.
-  * Nodejs-Monolith
-  * Nodejs-Microservices
 * Select `Actions` > `Delete Stack`
 * Confirm Delete.
 * The stack status should change to `DELETE_IN_PROGRESS`
-* Repeat for the remaining stack.

 **WARNING!
-Be sure to delete both stacks.
 Leaving a stack running will result in charges on your AWS account.**

 ![image 5.4 - Delete CF](images/5.4-stacks.png)